SOwOphie/wsedit/ARCHITECTURE.md

  * __wsedit.cabal__: `cabal`'s main config file, details the build process.
    Should be self-explanatory.

-Now that we've covered all the boring boilerplate, let's get to the juicy part.
+Now that we've covered all the boring boilerplate, let's get to the juicy part!

  * __WSEdit.hs__: Main file, gets called first.
 Contains the whole initialization process, options parsing, the main loop and runtime error